-I will hold the following review sessions before exams.
-I will not prepare anything special for these, they are simply an opportunity for you to ask any remaining questions you have before the exam that you have not had answered in discussion section or office hours:
+I will hold review sessions before exams.
+I will not prepare anything special for these, they are simply an opportunity for you to ask any remaining questions you have before the exam that you have not had answered in discussion section or office hours.

-1st midterm review: Friday January 21, 3 - 4pm.
-Zoom link will be on Canvas 2nd midterm review: Wednesday February 16, 3 - 4pm.
-Location/Zoom TBD Final exam review: Tuesday March 15, 2 - 3:30pm.
-Location/Zoom TBD
+1st midterm review: Monday January 30, 1 - 2pm.
+Location TBD.
+2nd midterm review: Wednesday February 22, 4 - 5pm.
+Location TBD Final exam review: Tuesday March 21, 2 - 3:30pm.
+Location TBD